What is Systemic Lupus Erythematosus?

 What Causes Systemic Lupus Erythematosus?

-• Age – Lupus can affect all ages, but it is most commonly diagnosed between ages 15-45
+• Age: Lupus can occur at any age but is most commonly diagnosed between ages 15 and 45

-• Race – Lupus is more common in African Americans, Hispanics, and Asian Americans
+• Race & ethnicity: Lupus is more common and often more severe in African Americans, Hispanics, and Asian Americans

 Polymyalgia-Rheumatica-Web

-• Butterfly-shaped facial rash (covers cheeks and bridge of the nose)
+• Butterfly-shaped (malar) rash across the cheeks and nose

-• Fingers and toes that turn white or blue when exposed to cold or during stressful periods (Raynaud’s Phenomenon)
+• Fingers and toes that turn white or blue in cold temperatures or during stress (Raynaud’s phenomenon)

 How is Systemic Lupus Erythematosus Diagnosed?

-• Kidney and liver assessment – Lupus can affect these organs, and these assessment tests will show how well your liver and kidney are functioning.
+• Kidney and Liver Function Tests: Lupus can affect these organs, so blood tests are used to evaluate how well they are functioning.

 Imaging